TileDB-Inc/TileDB-Py/README.md

 # Contributing

-We are happy to welcome contributions, please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for suggestions and development-build instructions.
+We welcome contributions, please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for suggestions and development-build instructions.
+For larger features, please open an issue to discuss goals and approach in order to ensure a smooth PR integration and review process.